 7. Cheese and Meat Products

-Surprisingly, this is an issue that pops up every year around the holiday season and also when students head back to universities and schools in the UK.
-Visitors from the big dairy producing states in the USA always want to know if they can bring their local cheeses or specialty cured hams to friends in the UK.
+Surprisingly, this is an issue that pops up every year around the holiday season, also when students head back to universities, and schools in the UK.
+Visitors from the big dairy-producing states in the USA always want to know if they can bring their local cheeses or specialty cured hams to friends in the UK.
 That's a quick no. All dairy and meat products, fresh or prepared, from outside the EU are forbidden.
 There are no shades of gray about this and no negotiations.
 If found, these products are destroyed.